 Should I always buy new dampers when I upgrade the springs?

-Why not get a decent set of dampers to go along with your new springs and save yourself that extra labour charge.
+Why not purchase a quality set of dampers to accompany your new springs to avoid the extra labour costs?

 Lowering Springs vs Coilovers